JosephP91/curlcpp/README.md

 Simple usage example
 ====================

+Here are some usage examples.
+You will find more examples in the test folder!

 Here's an example of a simple HTTP request to get google web page, using the curl_easy interface:

 `````c++